Jo Malone London Introduces Weeds & Wildflowers Collection

-Fragrance company Jo Malone London is known for creating sumptuous scents out of botanicals, herbs and flowers, but for spring 2019, the company is introducing a whole new line based on weeds and wildflowers.
+Fragrance company Jo Malone London is known for creating sumptuous scents out of botanicals, herbs, and flowers, but for spring, 2019, the company is introducing a whole new line based on weeds and wildflowers.
 Yes, weeds, but if anyone can make the most out of a weed, it’s Malone, who has turned a company she created in her kitchen into a multimillion-dollar scent empire.

 Bustle says that once again, Jo Malone London is broadening the public’s idea of what a perfume should smell like, and including weeds in the name is pretty bold.